 If you’ve got more than 15 photos—the maximum number a single Photo Burst block accepts—that’s not a problem.
 Simply add a new Photo Burst after the first and continue adding your images.

 Once your photos are added, it’s time to set the speed.
-Under the “Timing” controls on the right, you’ll find three speed options—1X, 2X, and 3X.
+Click the stopwatch icon in the Burst block, and you’ll find three speed options—Slower, Faster, and Auto.
 Click through to select the speed that feels best to you.

 Once that’s done, you’re ready to put the finishing touches on your video and produce.
 Feel free to add more blocks, add text, or select music from our library that fits the mood of your stop motion video.
 When you’re ready, produce your video and share it with the world!